 Protect yourself by using a residual current device or RCD, which could be attached to the main board or to the socket itself.
 If you are using several RCDs to protect several different equipment located in different areas of the venue, make sure that they have been properly tested and fully functioning.
 Again, have a backup in case things do go wrong.

 Conduct Safety Checks

 Check everything at least several times before the end and throughout the event, as well.
 Cables or wiring might easily become damaged in the interim, wires exposed, or taped up connectors could become untapped.
 Check for any possible signs of damage, and address them accordingly.
 Make sure all the wires and connectors are firmly attached and are not likely to become loose during the event.
-Colorado Springs Electric also say to make sure that none of the extensive wiring or cables necessary to provide electrical equipment for a fairly large venue will be prone to damage by the throng of people who will be coming to the event, even if they dance like crazy or become rowdy.
+Also make sure that none of the extensive wiring or cables necessary to provide electrical equipment for a fairly large venue will be prone to damage by the throng of people who will be coming to the event, even if they dance like crazy or become rowdy.